Breast Cancer Fundraising Ideas That Really Work

 There are tons of marathons and walks all over the US in numerous cities.
 Each person who takes part either raises money and then donates this money to the charity on race day or pays an upfront, flat amount to take part.
 These marathons are a great way to meet new friends and have fun doing something for an important cause.

-These events occur several times a year and different charities are in charge of these events.
-Those who love to take part in these types of events can support a number of charities and be active in fighting breast cancer year round.
+These events occur several times a year, and different charities are in charge of these events.
+Those who love to take part in these types of events can support many charities and be active in fighting breast cancer year round.

 Breast Cancer Marathons

 Hosting a party is the perfect way to raise money and have fun.
 There are a variety of ways to do this and creativity is the key.